Buying a New Home: Tips & Answers | Lincolnmoneyman

 2. Is there a chain

-If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a first-time buyer you will also be a desirable buyer to the seller as the sale could be completed quickly.
+If there is no chain, you would likely be able to move quickly, if you also are not in a chain or a first time buyer in Lincoln you will also be a desirable buyer to the seller as the sale could be completed quickly.
 This can provide you with an advantage, be sure to use this during your ‘negotiations’

 3. Included in the Sale?